https://www.deakin.edu.au/__data/assets/image/0019/553123/25267_Bachelor-of-Arts-Psychology_hero.jpg

 Deakin splits the academic year into three terms, known as trimesters.
 Most students usually undertake two trimesters each year (March-June, July-November).

-The faculty offers two units AIX160 Introduction to University Study and AIX117 Professional Writing for Work which are specifically designed to ease the transition into university study.
+The faculty offers two units AIX160 Introduction to University Study and AIX117 Professional Writing for Work [No longer available for enrolment] which are specifically designed to ease the transition into university study.
 New students are encouraged to enrol in one or both of these units in their first year.

 Mandatory student checks